Michael Flynn (footballer): Personal life

 Born in Newport, he was born to his mother Kerry and father John, both of Bettws.
 His mother had Michael at the age of 20 and he grew up with his great-aunt Sheila and great-uncle Ted on Baldwin Street in the Pillgwenlly area of Newport.
 His uncle worked at Newport Docks.
 Flynn has spoken of his uncle and aunt's Catholic values and its influence on his upbringing.
 He also described himself as a shy child, and a short but keen young footballer.
 He played for a range of youth sides including Albion Rovers Under 10s, Pill AFC, Newport Civil Service and Newport YMCA.

 Flynn worked part-time jobs early in his career, stacking shelves while a youth player for Newport.
 He worked as a postman in 2001 prior to his first professional contract with Barry Town.
 Flynn married Victoria in 2016, and has five children; one daughter and two sons from previous relationships: Dionne (b.
 2000), Charlie (b.
 2014) and Theo (b.
 2014) and two sons with Victoria: Edward (b.
 2015) and Samuel (b.
 2017).

 Flynn went to St Joseph's High School as a child, where he was a schoolmate of former West Ham United player and Wales international James Collins, who is two years younger than Flynn.
 Flynn attended Staffordshire University obtaining a 2:1 degree in BA Sports Journalism and Media Law.
 Flynn holds a UEFA Pro Licence, which he obtained alongside Thierry Henry at the Football Association of Wales Dragon Park headquarters in 2013.
 He is a director of the Newport estate agent named Crook, Hudson & Flynn since 2014, and he was a director of estate agency David Spencer Limited until 2022.

+In January 2026, Flynn became the first person since 2019 to be inducted into the Newport County Hall of Fame.